HD-Bind: Encoding of Molecular Structure with Low Precision, Hyperdimensional Binary Representations: Materials and Methods

 \subsection{Metrics}

-We employ a variety of metrics to assess the classification performance of our HD-based methods that go beyond simply measuring accuracy.
-This is particularly important in the domain of virtual screening as the class distributions are significantly different in terms of size.
-To facilitate comparison with previous work on the MoleculeNet suite of molecular machine learning benchmarking datasets\cite{Wu2018-or} which uses the Reciever Operating Characteristic - Area Under the Curve (ROC-AUC) to measure performance between different models.
-ROC-AUC is defined by computing the True Positive Rate (TPR) as a function of the False Positive Rate (FPR), defined in equations \ref{eq:FPR} and \ref{eq:TPR}, at different thresholds of a classifiers score (e.g. probability of being positive class).

-In the domain of drug discovery, it is also common to encounter the Enrichment Factor (EF) metric\cite{Bender2005-vc, Gentile2020-ku}, which attempts to measure how well a screening method may be able to improve the density of actives in a large database of molecular candidates.
-While this metric does not require a screening method to necessarily be as accurate as other more expensive methods, it does favor methods that are able to reliably \textit{rank} molecules in such a way that it becomes more likely to draw a successful candidate after a set has been filtered.
-Being able to improve the speed at which this can be done also invites the possibility of pushing the boundaries in terms of number of initial candidates that can be considered.
-Following the work of \cite{Zhang2014-iq}, we define the EF as:
+To facilitate comparison with previous work on MoleculeNet\cite{Wu2018-or}, we use the receiver operating characteristic - area under the curve (ROC-AUC) to measure performance of different models.
+The ROC-AUC metric compares the true positive rate (TPR) and false positive rate (FPR) of a classifier at various thresholds of a models score to identify a positive class.
+The area under the curve produced by the various thresholds is measured with respect to a perfect classifier (TPR=1, FPR=0 for all thresholds).